rkulik/fractal/README.md

 ### Collection example

-Transform and paginate a collection using a cursor can be achieved as follows:
+Transforming and paginating a collection using a cursor can be achieved as follows:

 ``` php
 <?php